 Some of the steps involved in completing the setup of a new fund include applying for the fund’s Australian Business Number (ABN) and tax file number (TFN), setting up a bank account for your fund, deciding on (and documenting) an investment strategy and keeping on top of all administration tasks.

-Don’t forget – you will also be required to stay up-to-date with the superannuation and tax laws, as well as other issues that will affect your fund, such as changes in interest rates and market conditions.
+Don’t forget – you will also be required to stay up to date with the superannuation and tax laws, as well as other issues that will affect your funds, such as changes in interest rates and market conditions.

 Understand the risks and laws